inbo/bird-tracking/cartodb/README.md

 ## Introduction

+The best way to access our bird tracking data is via our officially published, documented, standardized, and [GBIF](http://www.gbif.org)-registered Darwin Core Archive:

+* [Bird tracking - GPS tracking of Lesser Black-backed Gull and Herring Gull breeding at the Belgian coast](http://www.gbif.org/dataset/83e20573-f7dd-4852-9159-21566e1e691e) (or see the [GitHub repository](https://github.com/LifeWatchINBO/bird-tracking-gull-occurrences/) for this dataset)

-All our public bird tracking data are available through [CartoDB](http://cartodb.com), an open source tool to visualize and analyze geospatial data on the web.
+But for those who prefer, we have also made our public bird tracking data available through [CartoDB](http://cartodb.com), an open source tool to visualize and analyze geospatial data on the web.
 CartoDB allows users to query the data using SQL via the [CartoDB API](http://developers.cartodb.com/documentation/sql-api.html) or download these in various formats (`csv`, `shp`, `kml`, `svg`, and `geosjon`).
 The data are made available as two tables: `bird_tracking` and `bird_tracking_devices`.
-We also released a small test dataset `tracking_eric`, containing 2 months of tracking data from one individual.
+We also released a small sample dataset `tracking_eric`, containing 2 months of tracking data from one individual.

 ## Tracked species